Satisfactory Academic Progress

 Grade Point Average (GPA) Requirement

 A student’s grade point average must meet or exceed the university academic progress policy (see full policy).
 Students will be notified by the Office of Registration and Academic Progress if they are placed on probation or denial for failing to maintain the GPA requirements.
 Students placed on probation have an opportunity to improve the GPA.
-Failure to do so in the required timeframe will result in disqualification from the university.
-Disqualified students are not eligible for financial aid.
+Failure to do so in the required time frame will result in disqualification from the university.
+Academically disqualified students are not eligible for financial aid.
 Even if the student is reinstated by the Office of Registration and Academic Progress through an appeal, students are not automatically eligible for financial aid.
 Students can complete a separate appeal for financial aid, but there is no assurance the appeal will be approved simply because the student is allowed to re-enroll.
 See Appeal Procedures below for more information on appealing your denial of financial aid.

 Pace to Graduation Requirement